 If your magazine has a large amount of content, don’t restrict your contents to one page—branch out into a full two-page spread.
 This will give you plenty of room to introduce a large ‘Contents’ header (try out a slab serif for high-impact typography) and lots of enticing images.

-All great contents spreads will be structured on some sort of grid layout, but it certainly doesn’t need to be restrictive or dull.
-Take a look at the irregular photo-grid used on this sports magazine’s contents spread—the mish-mash of large and small images looks exciting, not chaotic, and taglines pulled out in acid-yellow ribbons add context to each graphic.
-Large, stylish page numbers set in white and black are instantly clear, and make browsing the contents of the magazine a breeze.
+All great table of contents magazine spreads will be structured on some sort of grid layout, but it certainly doesn’t need to be restrictive or dull.
+Take a look at the irregular photo-grid used on this sports magazine’s contents spread—the mish-mash of large and small images looks exciting, not chaotic, and pulled-out taglines add context to each graphic.
+Large, stylish page numbers set in blue, yellow, and black are instantly clear and make browsing the contents of the magazine a breeze.

 Or why not base your contents spread on a simpler column grid, as in this design-forward magazine template?